6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 A key task for those writing the report is to define what should and should not be disclosed within your company’s sustainability report.
-This can be quite a challenging procedure, but the results of your analysis can greatly help you in this task.
+This can be quite a challenging procedure, but the results of your analysis helps.

-Make an internal analysis of the company’s results, challenges, and achievements within the reporting period, pinpointing their relationship to sustainability and their alignment with the company’s goals and strategies.
+Make an internal analysis of the company’s results, challenges, and achievements within the reporting period.
+Pinpointing its relationship to sustainability and its alignment with the company’s goals and strategies.

 - The objectives of the internal analysis are to understand:

-- which strategic documents related to sustainability are in place within your company (strategies, policies, declarations, etc.).
+- which strategic documents, related to sustainability, are in place within the company (strategies, policies, declarations, etc.).

-- how your company follows the declarations of the strategic documents in line with the company’s sustainability strategy.
-What is considered progress in the reporting period for each of the priority areas (for example, employment, environmental protection, local communities, etc.)?
+- how the company follows declarations of strategic documents in line with the company’s sustainability strategy.
+What is considered progress in the reporting period for each priority area (for example, employment, environmental protection, local communities, etc.)?

-- what actions were taken in the reporting period in order to achieve the strategic sustainability goals of the company
+- what actions were taken in the reporting period to achieve the strategic sustainability goals of the company

 - what challenges your company has faced during the reporting period.